saiteja13427/react-native-rich-picker/README.md

 The package uses `prettier` for formatting.
 It is recommended to have prettier installed and use the prettier config file provided to format the code before raising a pull request.

+## Compatibility

+The package is tested and compatible with `android`.

+The package is yet to be tested on `IOS`.

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.